 To create a custom pie, you can search for stocks and ETFs using a wide range of criteria.
 You can search by ticker symbol, company name, total assets, P/E ratio, dividend yield, and expense ratio.

-You can also browse asset categories, including stocks, bonds, commodities, currency, and alternatives.
+You can also browse fund categories, including stocks, bonds, commodities, currency, and alternatives.
 Each asset category is further broken down by geographical location, industry, and sector.

 After selecting/creating each pie, you then specify the percentage of each pie that you would like included in your overall portfolio.